Chilblains, Boils, and Carbuncles: Three Painful Skin Problems

 An Experience With Chilblains

-Chilblains are red or purple patches of skin that are inflamed and usually swollen.
+Chilblains are red or purple patches of skin that are usually swollen.
 They are painful and may produce an intense itching or burning sensation.
 They sometimes form blisters or produce dry skin with cracks as they dry out.
-Although they are often very unpleasant, chilblains generally don't cause any permanent damage and aren't a serious health problem.
-However, severe chilblains may develop ulcers (open sores with skin breakdown), which can become infected.
+These must be covered with a dressing to prevent infection.

 The body should be warmed gradually after being chilled.
-If you tend to develop chilblains, don't warm yourself in front of a fire or heater or with the aid of a heating pad or a hot water bottle.
-Other strategies that may help are to follow a healthy diet and exercise regularly in order to improve circulation.
+If you tend to develop chilblains, don't warm yourself by sitting in front of a fire or a heater or by using a heating pad or a hot water bottle.
+Use a gentler technique of warming up, such as by changing or adding clothing.
+Other strategies that may help are to follow a healthy diet and to exercise regularly in order to improve circulation.
 Avoid smoking, since nicotine constricts blood vessels.

 Boils and Carbuncles